 Unmanned Aerial System

 Designed, built and tested a fully 3D printed UAS from scratch.
-The aircraft is 1.4m wingspan, V-tail pusher configuration with an AUW of ~2.5kg.
+The aircraft is a 1.4m wingspan, V-tail pusher configuration.
+AUW has been reduced from 2.5kg to 1.8kg across design iterations through reduction of printed wall thickness from 2 perimeters to 1.
 Constructed with 50 custom designed 3D printed parts, the goal was to create an airframe that could be rapidly reproduced and repaired using a simple desktop 3D printer, making it suitable for deployment in resource-limited environments.

 Project Details